- How to Activate the BitMEX Dark Theme (Revealed) - November 21, 2019

 Now that we’ve got that out of the way, it’s time to move on to how BitMEX fees work and how much you pay.

-The fees on BitMEX are a percentage of the total notional order value, this means that if you use leverage, the fee percentage is paid on the total volume of the trade, not just the amount of Bitcoin you use on the trade.
+The fees on BitMEX are a percentage of the total notional order value, this means that if you use leverage (up to 100x leverage), the fee percentage is paid on the total volume of the trade, not just the amount of Bitcoin you use on the trade.

 BitMEX provides a full fee schedule, but it doesn’t really explain how it works.
 So here’s the simplified version: